MicrosoftDocs/entra-docs/docs/permissions-management/how-to-configure-servicenow-application.md

 ## How to configure ServiceNow with Microsoft Entra Permissions Management

-To proceed with these steps, make sure that the these permissions are available and configured in your environment for the configuration process.
+To proceed with these steps, make sure these permissions are available and configured in your environment for the configuration process.

 ### Prerequisites